By Liz Kolbe, Board Member

 The Board works together with Wheatsfield management and staff to ensure that the needs of our member-owners are being met.
 The Directors work as a team to set policy, hire and evaluate the general manager, maintain the fiduciary responsibility of the Co-op and represent the membership to create a vision for the Co-op’s future.
 The Board meets monthly, and is also involved with Co-op events, like the Fourth of July parade and “Coffee with the Board.”
 Serving on the Board has allowed me to learn more about our Co-op, to meet many of our member-owners and to work alongside a group of caring and committed people.

 All member-owners are welcome to apply to be a candidate for the Board of Directors.
 Three seats are up for election.
-Apply by Monday, August 26, 11:59pm.
-Election will take place October 1-22, 2019.
+Apply by Monday, August 24, 11:59pm.
+Voting will commence on October 1, both online and in the store.